ppal4396/phys4015-neural-dynamics/balanced neural networks.md

 State of neuron is described by $\sigma = \{0, 1\}$
 $$\sigma_k^i = \Theta \bigl( u_k^i (t) \bigr) $$
-- where $\Theta$ is Heaviside function (sets non-positive values to 0, positive values to 1) Total synaptic input to neuron at time $t$ is
+- where $\Theta$ is Heaviside function (sets non-positive values to 0, positive values to 1)
+- $u_k^i(t)$ is the total synaptic input to neuron $i$ in population $k$ at time $t$ as follows
-$$ u_k^i(t) = \sum_{l=1}^2 \sum_{j=1}^{N_l}
+$$u_k^i(t) = \sum_{l=1}^2 \sum_{j=1}^{N_l}
 J_{kl}^{ij} \sigma_l^j (t) +
 u_k^0 - \theta_k$$
-- where $\theta_k$ is neuron's firing threshold
+- where $\theta_k$ represents the neuron's firing threshold
+- $u_k^0$ represents the constant external input to each neuron and is on the order $K$

-Since individual connections are strong, only $\sqrt{K}$ excitatory inputs to a neuron are needed to cross its threshold.
+Next assume individual connections are strong such that only $\sqrt{K}$ excitatory inputs to a neuron are needed to cross its threshold.

 Deterministic chaos arises in spike times as follows
 - total synaptic input to a cell is overwhelmingly excitatory or inhibitory
-	- unless excitatory + inhibitory populations dynamically adjust to cancel eachother
+- until excitatory + inhibitory population rates dynamically adjust to cancel each other
-	- this balance emerges, and does not require precise tuning
+- this adjustment of rates to maintain balance of excitatory/inhibitory input emerges when connectivity follows above assumptions and does not require precise tuning of weights
 - at balance, synaptic input's mean and fluctuations are on the order of the threshold.
-	- crossing the threshold is determined by fluctuations
-	- leading to deterministic chaos
+- crossing the threshold is determined by fluctuations, leading to deterministic chaos in spike times.

-Although single neuron dynamics are non-linear, population activity increases linearly with external input.

-This allows the balanced network to quickly track rates of change in external input.
+Although the single neuron dynamics are non-linear, whole network population activity still increases linearly with external input activity.
+This allows the balanced network as a whole to quickly track the change in rate of external input.
 - possible encoding mechanism

-Note however, that fluctuations in synaptic input are observed to be very large ('synaptic background noise') in the cortex, unlike in the above model.
+Note however that, in the cortex, fluctuations in synaptic input are observed to be very large relative to the mean input ('synaptic background noise') unlike in the above model.

 ## varying states in balanced networks